aral/ar.al-site/content/2018/07/17/open-from-terminal-in-linux/index.md

 open .
 {{< /highlight >}}

-And you can open images in [Image Viewer](https://wiki.gnome.org/Apps/EyeOfGnome/) and any other type of file in its default app using using `open <name of file>`.
+And you can open images in [Image Viewer](https://wiki.gnome.org/Apps/EyeOfGnome/) and any other type of file in its default app using `open <name of file>`.

 Enjoy!